bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/setup-artifactory-service-account.md

 ## Archeobot<a name="archeobot"></a>

 [Archeobot](bcgov/platform-services-archeobot) is a custom operator that gives teams the freedom to manage their own Artifactory resources.
-Archeobot can be used for the following:
+Archeobot can be used to:
-* Create new Artifactory service accounts
+* Create new Artifactory service accounts.
-* Request new Artifactory projects
+* Request new Artifactory projects.
-* Request quota changes to existing Artifactory projects
+* Request quota changes to existing Artifactory projects.

 ## Setup a service account<a name="setup"></a>

 Use the information below to request an Artifactory repository or service account.

 When referring to service accounts, keep in mind the following differences:
-* `ArtifactoryServiceAccount` refers to an Openshift object with type `ArtifactoryServiceAccount`.
-This is a custom resource that the Platform Team created in OpenShift.
+* `ArtifactoryServiceAccount` refers to an OpenShift object with type `ArtifactoryServiceAccount`.
+This is a custom resource that the Platform Services team created in OpenShift.
 * Artifactory "service account" refers to the actual account that exists inside the Artifactory software, which you can then use to interact with Artifactory's features.
 While closely related to each other, they're not the same.

 If you have a project set somewhere in the OpenShift 4 clusters, you already have a service account.